parthsingla15/HacktoberFest-2022-Web-Development/README.md

 <h2>🛠Templates to Follow</h2>

-Provide your information in this following format while creating your PR PR Title : Short script of what PR is
+Provide your information in this following format while creating your PR Title : Short script of what PR is

 Name : Full Name <br>
 LinkedIn: LinkedIn Profile Link (Optional) <br>